-Finally, I have recently set up a new website to give details of my portfolio of Military History Talks (currently 19).
+Finally, a few years ago I set up a new website to give details of my portfolio of Military History Talks (currently 20).
 This can be viewed here.

 Well, I have now finished creating all of the pages giving details of my wargaming and model soldiers.
 They can be accessed through the top level menu of Ancients, Horse & Musket and General, all of which have sub-pages.
 I will add to these or amend them from time to time, but I think the basic structure is fine.

 There is also a Military Historical Research section, containing straight (ie not wargaming) articles.
 There are four articles at present, but more will follow.

 I will use future blogs to record my latest modelling or wargaming activities, as well as announcing any new articles in the Mitary Historical Research section.

 I have been chatting on various Military History and Wargaming forums for many years.
 A few weeks ago I was involved in a discussion on TMP (The Miniatures Page), in which I mentioned my 1:72 plastic wargame figures, which I have been collecting for over 50 years.
 One of the other participants asked if I had a website where these could be seen.
 I did not, but prompted by this have now set one up.
 There is still a bit of work to do on it, but feel free to look around.
 The “About” page tells you a little about me, and the other areas can be accessed from the Top Menu Bar or the Home page.